buddhist-uni/buddhist-uni.github.io/_content/monographs/pilgrims-until-we-die_reader-shultz.md

 pages: 236
 ---

 > Nakatsukasa did not do the pilgrimage just once but kept going around the island on a journey lasting some fifty-six years until his death in 1922.
-In this time he completed 280 pilgrimage circuits of Shikoku and left the island just twice
+In this time he completed 280 pilgrimage circuits of Shikoku and left the island just twice.

 Many Japanese Buddhists become "addicted" to the beautiful life of the pilgrimage circuit.